Walls of Cuéllar: Recovery attempt: 20th century

 In the 1970s the walls began to recover their historical interest, and the administration showed its concern through successive small-scale restorations.
-Thus, on February 19, 1972, the financial institution Caja Segovia made a donation of 350,000 pesetas for the restoration of the Arch of San Basilio, a work for which the Provincial Council of Segovia contributed another 100,000 pesetas, which was carried out by a Workshop School through the Cuéllar Town Council.
+Thus, on 19 February 1972, the financial institution Caja Segovia made a donation of 350,000 pesetas for the restoration of the Arch of San Basilio, a work for which the Provincial Council of Segovia contributed another 100,000 pesetas, which was carried out by a Workshop School through the Cuéllar Town Council.

-On February 4, 1977, part of the tower of the Arch of Santiago collapsed, and was immediately restored by the General Directorate of Fine Arts, although the criteria used did not restore the tower to its original structure, since its height was considerably reduced.
-At the same time, the town council acquired some houses attached to the wall on Muralla Street, and another in the same condition next to the Arch of San Martín, in order to demolish them to expose the corresponding sections of wall.
+On 4 February 1977, part of the tower of the Arch of Santiago collapsed, and was immediately restored by the General Directorate of Fine Arts, although the criteria used did not restore the tower to its original structure, since its height was considerably reduced.
+At the same time, the town council acquired some houses attached to the wall on Muralla Street, and another in the same condition next to the Arch of San Martín, to demolish them to expose the corresponding sections of wall.
 Likewise, the Ministry of Culture, through the General Directorate of Fine Arts, restored the Arch of San Andrés in that decade, and later the interior section of wall that joins the Arch of San Martín with the Arch of Santiago.
 At the beginning of 1986, the town council again bought another building adjacent to the wall in the southwest area, between Carchena and Los Herreros streets, freeing up another section, although its restoration was controversial, since they only kept one meter of height in the wall, reducing some sections.

 Between 1988 and 1989, the Cuéllar Town Council, through a Workshop School, rehabilitated the southern wall of the Huerta del Duque, which had large holes that resembled artillery impacts and threatened to collapse on the park.
 The work involved 225 m in a surface area of 800 m² for which 630 m³ of stone were used.
 During the restoration, a Mudéjar postern was discovered, a kind of false door that had not been known about before.